metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

    Rose validator macro for "planet".

-   Designed to be compatible with both Python 2 and 3 so that the Rose 2 macro command will work, and so will the Rose 1 GUI.
+   Designed to be compatible with both Python 2 and 3 so that the Rose 2 macro command will work, and so will the 2019 GUI.
    """
    import re
    import subprocess